butterfill/docpad-deck.js-slides-skeleton/README.md

     span  text on a slide.'
   .notes On this slide the quote is displayed with no highlighting.

+  .slide
     +highlight('.this-matters', 'pink')
     .notes The +highlight command creates a slide.
 On this slide the text is highlighted.

+  .slide
     +unhighlight('.this-matters', 'pink')
     .notes It's easy to remove the highlighting.

+  .slide
     +blur('span:not(.this-matters)')
     .notes We can also create emphasis by blurring things.
 ```